ldbc/ldbc_graphalytics/matching/README.md

   AND EXISTS (
     SELECT 1
     FROM equivalence_expected e2, equivalence_actual a2
-    WHERE e2.v = a2.v   -- another node in expected-actual tables
-      AND e1.x = e2.x   -- where the node is in the same equivalence class in the expected table AND a1.x != a2.x  -- but not in the actual table )
+    WHERE e2.v = a2.v   -- another node which occurs in both the 'expected' and the 'actual' tables, AND e1.x = e2.x   -- where the node is in the same equivalence class in the 'expected' table AND a1.x != a2.x  -- but in a different one in the 'actual' table LIMIT 1             -- finding a single counterexample is sufficient )
 ;
 ```